 - Refuel with traditional fish and chips at the iconic Best Café on Lower Stuart Street

 - Set aside the afternoon for visiting New Zealand’s only castle – Larnach Castle on the top of the Otago Peninsula.
-Kids will love roaming the extensive gardens spotting characters from Alice and Wonderland hidden in amongst the trees, exploring the maze of rooms furnished with Victorian fixtures and scanning the horizon from the turret!
+Kids will love roaming the extensive gardens spotting characters from Alice and Wonderland hidden in among the trees, exploring the maze of rooms furnished with Victorian fixtures and scanning the horizon from the turret!